The Reagans: Controversy

 About a month before it was scheduled to air, portions of the script were leaked.
 As a result of these stories, the miniseries began to be widely criticized by conservatives as an unbalanced and inaccurate depiction of Reagan.
 CBS reportedly had ordered a love story about Ronald and Nancy Reagan with politics as a backdrop, but instead received what they later claimed was an overtly political film.
-Supporters of the film claimed that these criticisms were simply partisan bias, and were an attempt to censor a film because it did not always portray the former president in a positive light.
+Supporters of the film claimed that these criticisms were simply partisan bias and were an attempt to censor a film because it did not always portray the former president in a positive light.

 Conservatives began criticizing the miniseries before it was broadcast and claimed that it put words in Reagan's mouth and condemned it as leftist historical revisionism.
 Much of the criticism was based upon early drafts of the script and featured scenes that were never shot or were cut from the final version.
 Eventually, after several weeks of outspoken criticism by conservatives, on November 4, 2003, CBS withdrew the miniseries from the broadcast schedule and announced that the program did "not present a balanced portrayal of the Reagans."
 The network chose instead to broadcast the miniseries on the cable channel Showtime, which along with CBS was owned by Viacom.
 In a statement on its web site, CBS said:

 CBS will not broadcast The Reagans on November 16 and 18.
 This decision is based solely on our reaction to seeing the final film, not the controversy that erupted around a draft of the script.

 Although the mini-series features impressive production values and acting performances, and although the producers have sources to verify each scene in the script, we believe it does not present a balanced portrayal of the Reagans for CBS and its audience.
 Subsequent edits that we considered did not address those concerns.

-A free broadcast network, available to all over the public airwaves, has different standards than media the public must pay to view.
+A free broadcast network, available to all over the public airwaves, has different standards than media that the public must pay to view.
 We do, however, recognize and respect the filmmakers' right to have their voice heard and their film seen.

 CBS's denial that it was yielding to the furor did not persuade its critics.
 The producers of the movie noted that, before the outcry, CBS had approved both the script for the miniseries and had seen dailies as they were shot, and the film had been approved by two sets of lawyers.
 Jeff Chester, head of the Center for Digital Democracy, a communications lobbying group, said that CBS had chosen not to offend Republicans at a time when the federal government was considering rules restricting ownership of local television stations.
 CBS executives "made a business decision," he said.
 "In doing so, they clearly caved in to the political pressure."
 Senator Tom Daschle, the Democratic leader of the time, commented that the decision "smells of intimidation to me."